michaelJwilson/surveysim/doc/tutorial.md

 surveysim --resume --seed 123 --strategy HA+fallback --plan plan.fits --verbose
 ```

-Each pass of `surveyplan` will write the following files to output/
+Each pass of `surveyplan` takes ~3 minutes and will write the following files
-where YYYY-MM-DD is the next planned night of observing:
+into output/ where YYYY-MM-DD is the next planned night of observing:
 - plan.fits
 - plan_YYYY-MM-DD.fits (backup of plan.fits)
 - plan_YYYY-MM-DD_DARK.png